Merzasphor/MWSE/docs/source/types/niCamera.md

 ### `port`

 The port on the backbuffer of the camera.
+Represents the rectangular portion of the rendering backbuffer to which the camera's view rectangle is drawn (purely 2D mapping).
+These values are called port settings.
+The ordering is left, right, top and bottom.
+All port settings must be in the unit interval [0, 1].
+The left edge of the backbuffer is 0.0, the right edge is 1.0.
+The top edge of the backbuffer is 1.0, the bottom edge is 0.0.

 **Returns**: